SUMMER 2015 Graduate Language Requirement Examination (TOR) Session Schedule

-Registration for the second Spring 2015 session will open on March 16th and will remain available through March 27th.
+Registration for the Summer 2015 session will open on June 01st and will remain available through June 12th.

 Registration for each examination session will open 3 weeks prior to the first examination date and will remain open for 2 weeks.
 See specific dates related to each session below.